jbilcke/lithium/README.md

 ## Summary

-node-fussy is a recommendation engine, powered by user actions.
+Fussy is a recommendation engine, powered by user actions.

-It learns from user actions by adjusting some weights in a hidden network, one for each user.
-This hidden network is built from the concepts extracted from the content evaluated by the user.
-Recommendations are thus unique to each user.
-It can work even with 1 user and a few events in its database.
+It does recommendation by binding likes and dislikes to patterns of a documents.

+A like will reinforce the bound between two patterns (can be a word, or a sequence a word; a concept), while a dislike will weaken it.

+The longer the patterns, the more complex the network, and accurate the results will get, but at the cost of increasing memory and cpu usage.
+For now I am using patterns of length 3 by default, enough to catch basic expressions and simple concepts.

+This network is then evaluated against a new content, to compute a matching score.
+Positive memories will thus increase the score of the document, and bad memories will decrease it.

+Since the algorith doesn't use similarity between users (this is easily computable, though), you can do recommendations of content even with one user.

+To simulate a "people in the same box than you also liked.." recommendation, you just have to pick the next alternatives in the sorted results.

 [![NPM](https://nodei.co/npm/fussy.png?downloads=true&stars=true)](https://nodei.co/npm/fussy/)